 appears at the input, so it is multiplied by exactly the same Closed-loop gain as the wanted signal.
 Treat as a DC input to a non-inverting-style gain (the gain a signal injected at the input sees, regardless of whether the circuit is the inverting or non-inverting topology):

 This is a DC error at the output even with zero input.
 Plug in numbers: a amplifier () with produces a standing output offset of .
-Two consequences.
-First, for a precision DC measurement that may be far larger than the quantity you are trying to measure — the reading is meaningless.
-Second, that DC pedestal eats into the available swing and can push a high-gain stage toward Op-amp output saturation, clipping or burying a small AC signal sitting on top of it.
+For a precision DC measurement that may be far larger than the quantity you are trying to measure, so the reading is meaningless.
+And that DC pedestal eats into the available swing, pushing a high-gain stage toward Op-amp output saturation and clipping or burying a small AC signal sitting on top of it.

 amplified by gives an output DC error even with zero input.